 Under Title VI and other directives, the FTA requires that transit agencies develop a policy to assess whether a proposed fare change would have a "disparate impact" on minority populations or "disproportionate burden" on low-income populations.
-The FTA Title VI guidelines define "disparate impact" as "a facially neutral policy or practice that disproportionately affects members of a group identified by race, color, or national origin, where the recipient's policy or practice lacks a substantial legitimate justification and where there exists one or more alternatives that would serve the same legitimate objectives, but with less disproportionate effects on the basis, of race, color, or national origin," and "disproportionate burden" as "a neutral policy or practice that disproportionately affects low-income populations more than non-low income populations."
+The FTA Title VI guidelines define "disparate impact" as "a facially neutral policy or practice that disproportionately affects members of a group identified by race, color, or national origin, where the recipient's policy or practice lacks a substantial legitimate justification and where there exists one or more alternatives that would serve the same legitimate objectives, but with less disproportionate burden" as "a neutral policy or practice that disproportionately affects low-income populations more than non-low income populations."
 A finding of disproportionate burden requires the recipient to evaluate alternatives and mitigate burdens where practicable.